knewplay/book-programming-essential/programming-fundamentals/chapter1.md

 Imagine you are organizing a big family picnic and you need to ensure everyone has everything they need (food, drinks, and activities).
 How would you approach to organize this event?

 ![Picnic Organization](./figures/ch-1-family-picnic.jpg)
+*Planning a family picnic, considering every aspect from meals to entertainment.*

 ### Answer
 Organizing a big family picnic can be a complex task.
 Here's one structured approach, among many, to ensure everything runs smoothly: